auth0/docs/README.md

   ![Create Review App](media/readme/create_review_app.png)
 2. Once the app starts deploying you will see the status of your Pull Request updating.
 The deployment takes about 5 minutes.
   ![Requested Deployment](media/readme/requested_deployment.png)
 3. Once the deployment has completed you will see the status change.
-You can click the link to open your preview site.
+You can click the link in the associated PR to open the preview site.
   ![Deployed](media/readme/deployed.png)

 ## Quickstarts